hassaan4584/Swiftjective-C/_posts/2020-01-08-Xcode-Preview-Snips.md

 {% include lazyLoadImage.html image="../assets/images/pl1.jpg" %}

-Further, once can impose a fixed size in addition to `.sizeThatFits`, or just take the device.
+Further, one can impose a fixed size in addition to `.sizeThatFits`, or just take the device.
 But since Xcode Previews is drunk with power, why not show them all?

 ```swift
 struct ContentView_Previews: PreviewProvider {